Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Equilibrium

 \end{lemma}

-The most important observation is that some tokens may be purchased not for bidding but for speculative purposes.
-This happens in equilibrium when the realized distribution of valuations is such that total payments to the auctioneer are low.
-In this case, if the demand for tokens was determined exclusively by the tokens used for bidding, we would have $p_t<\beta (1+\tau_t) p^e_{t+1}$ which cannot be an equilibrium because the return on investing in tokens would be strictly greater than that of investing in the risk-free asset (remember that the risk-free asset generates a present-discounted return equal to $\beta R=1$ and that tokens held for speculation grow by a factor $1+\tau_t$ between periods).
-The possibility of purchasing tokens for speculation implies that the period-$t$ price of tokens has a lower bound at $\beta (1+\tau_t) p^e_{t+1}$.
+A key implication of Lemma~\ref{lem: initial} is that some tokens may be purchased not for bidding, but for speculative purposes.
+This arises in equilibrium when realized valuations are sufficiently low.
+In such cases, if token demand were driven solely by the need to settle bids, the equilibrium price would be $p_t < \beta (1 + \tau_t) p^e_{t+1}$.
+However, this cannot be an equilibrium: under this condition, the return from holding tokens $\beta^{-1} (1 + \tau_t) p^e_{t+1} / p_t$ would exceed that of the risk-free asset, which yields a present-discounted return of $\beta R = 1$.
+To eliminate arbitrage, speculative demand emerges, pushing the token price to at least $\beta (1 + \tau_t) p^e_{t+1}$.
+Thus, the equilibrium price in period $t$ has a lower bound determined by the value of holding tokens as a speculative asset.

-The above lemma can be used to derive the bidders' incentives to bid for a given sequence of token prices.
-If $p_t \geq \beta (1+\tau) p^e_{t+1}$ then bidders do not want to hold any token between the two periods, hence $a_{i,t+1}=0$.
-If instead $p_t = \beta (1+\tau) p^e_{t+1}$, bidders are indifferent between holding any amount of tokens between period $t$ and period $t+1$, including zero tokens.
-It follows that, in both cases, bidder $i$'s utility as a function of $p_t$, $p^e_{t+1}$ and the profile of bids is:
+Lemma~\ref{lem: initial} can also be used to characterize bidders' incentives given a sequence of token prices.
+If $p_t > \beta (1 + \tau_t) p^e_{t+1}$, bidders strictly prefer not to hold tokens between periods and only invest in the risk-free asset, implying $a_{i,t+1} = 0$.
+If instead $p_t = \beta (1 + \tau_t) p^e_{t+1}$, bidders are indifferent between holding tokens or the risk-free asset between periods $t$ and $t+1$, including holding zero tokens.
+In both cases, given token prices $p_t$ and $p^e_{t+1}$ and the profile of bids, bidder $i$'s period $t$ payoff is

-where $u_{t+1}(a_{i,t+1})$ is the expected continuation utility from period $t+1$ onward, as a function of the tokens owned at the start of period $t+1$.
-It immediately follows that, for a given auction format, the bidders' incentives to bid are the same with or without tokens.
-Because of this, the revenue equivalence theorem holds also here: any standard auction format maximizes the expected payment to the auctioneer, which is $E[\sum_i b_{i,t}]= k$.
-As a consequence, the bidders' expected payoff from participating in the auction with tokens is, again, $g$.
+where $u_{t+1}(a_{i,t+1})$ denotes the expected continuation utility from period $t+1$ onward, as a function of the token holdings at the start of that period.
+It follows that, for any given auction format, the bidders' incentives to bid are the same with or without tokens.
+As a result, the revenue equivalence theorem continues to hold: any standard auction format yields the same expected payments to the auctioneer, i.e., $\mathbb{E}[\sum_{i=1}^n b_{i,t}] = k$.
+Accordingly, each bidder's expected per-period payoff is again $g$.